ietf-satp/draft-marstein-satp-asset-exchange/draft-marstein-satp-asset-exchange.md

 - Secure Asset Transfer Protocol (SATP): The protocol used to transfer (move) a digital asset from one network to another using gateways.

+- Secure Asset Exchange Protocol (SAEP): The protocol used to exchange a digital asset in one network for a digital asset in another network using gateways.

 - Asset transfer: A fail-safe process of moving an asset from one network to another, with the destruction of the asset in the origin network and its recreation in the destination network occurring as a single atomic action.

 - Asset exchange: A fail-safe process of exchanging (or swapping) assets held by a pair of owners, each asset being maintained in a different network, with the two in-network transfers occurring as a single atomic action.

-# Asset Exchange Extension
+# The Secure Asset Exchange Protocol

-{: #asset-exchange-protocol}
+{: #saep-protocol}

 ## Overview

-{: #asset-exchange-overview}
+{: #saep-overview}

-The SAT asset exchange extension protocol is a gateway-to-gateway protocol enabling cross-network digital asset exchange, first introduced in {{SAEP}}.
+The Secure Asset Exchange Protocol (SAEP) is a gateway-to-gateway protocol enabling cross-network digital asset exchange, first introduced in {{SAEP}}.
 The protocol intends to have a low barrier of adoption in systems that already implement SATP by potentially being enabled through the same set of gateways.

 This document presents the modifications necessary to the SATP message flows and to the asset network actions to support the asset exchange mode.